 With an interest in promoting sustainability on campus, Central Michigan University completed their first LEED-certified building in August 2009, following U.S. Green Building Council requirements.
 To accommodate the need for additional parking spaces adjacent to the building, CMU decided to remove four residential buildings and construct a new, 300-space parking lot.
 To further their sustainability goals, CMU requested the parking lot to include environmentally sustainable concepts.
-Want to learn more about being a LEED-certified building?
-Click here!
+Learn more about being a

 TC&H designed the parking lot with multiple sustainable concepts to meet the client's expectations.
 The parking lot design included a porous asphalt surface to allow storm water to drain through it.
 The pavement section consists of 3 inches of porous asphalt, on a 2-inch choker course and 12-inch stone reservoir.
 Due to clay soils on the campus, an underdrain system was included to capture and route any additional runoff to a series of rain gardens.